 Many people don’t distinguish between the two JPEG types.
 They will refer to both JPEG/Exif and JPEG/JFIF simply as JPEG.

-There are several advantages of JPEG image format.
+There are several advantages of JPEG image format:

-There are plenty of advantages of JPEG Image format; however there are certain disadvantages and drawbacks of these images as well which are of major concern for the photographers and computer scientist which cannot be neglected.
+There are plenty of advantages of JPEG Image format; however, there are certain disadvantages and drawbacks of these images as well which are of major concern for the photographers and computer scientist which cannot be neglected.

 As discussed, JPEG compression results in loss of data.
 JPEG compression should not be used to store barcodes.
 Storing barcodes in JPEG format can result in distorted barcode pattern and can add noise to the barcode image which makes it very difficult for barcode scanners to decode the actual contents of the barcode.
-Similarly JPEG compression is not suitable for storing facial.
-It can make it difficult for face recognition softwares to recognize facial images compressed with JPEG compression technique.
+Similarly, JPEG compression is not suitable for storing facial.
+It can make it difficult for face recognition software to recognize facial images compressed with JPEG compression technique.

-It can be concluded from aforementioned facts that JPEG images should only be used in case you want small sized, portable images with smooth edges and color contrast, irrespective of the image quality; however if you want high resolution editable images with sharp contrast, using JPEG image is not a good choice and other image formats such PNG and GIF should be considered which are based on lossless compression algorithms.
+It can be concluded from the aforementioned facts that JPEG images should only be used in case you want small sized, portable images with smooth edges and color contrast, irrespective of the image quality; however if you want high-resolution editable images with sharp contrast, using JPEG image is not a good choice and other image formats such PNG and GIF should be considered which are based on lossless compression algorithms.